Jaime Valdés: Sporting CP

 On 6 July 2010, Valdés joined Portuguese side Sporting CP from relegated Atalanta for a €2,992,500 transfer fee, signing a three-year contract with a €25 million release clause.
 He debuted for the club on 14 July in a 4–2 loss against Paris Saint-Germain at Parc des Princes, and scored his first goal on 25 July in a 2–1 exhibition match away win over Tottenham Hotspur, where his side's goals were scored by him and his compatriot Matías Fernández for the victory at White Hart Lane.
 His league debut came on 14 August in a 1–0 away loss against Paços de Ferreira, where was used as left midfielder by his manager Paulo Sérgio, who usually occupied Valdés as central midfielder.
 On 31 October, Valdés netted a twice in a 2–1 win over União Leiria at Leiria, scoring their first two goals in Portugal and being praised by the press.
 On 27 November, Valdés scored his side's goal during the derby against Porto in a 1–1 draw, having previously scored a penalty goal the last matchday in a 2–1 win over Académica at Coimbra.
 Then he continued his streak in the league's first round end on 8 January 2011 in a 2–1 home win over Sporting Braga.

 However, after two losses, two draws and one victory, his coach Paulo Sérgio was sacked, and with José Couceiro arrival Valdés was relegated to the bench.
 After an unsuccessful spell with Couceiro, on 6 July 2011, it was reported that Valdés would return to Italy to join Parma on loan with a purchase option worth of €1,8 million in an exchange operation for Valeri Bojinov.

 Parma

 Parma exercised their option to buy the player in July 2012 after Valdés' well season.

+Santiago Wanderers

+In June 2022, he signed with Santiago Wanderers in the Primera B de Chile.